 Invoice factoring makes it possible for your business to receive money that is owed to you now, rather than having to wait for invoices to be paid.
 A factoring company enables this by purchasing your business’s unpaid invoices at a discounted rate and receiving those payments from your clients directly.
 As a result, it is important for you to understand what to look for when choosing a factoring company for your business.
 Here are some questions and options you may want to consider.

 What is the application process for invoice factoring?

-The application process for invoice factoring is typically fast and simple, contrary to the tedious process of applying for a traditional bank loan.
-Most of the application process is performed by the factoring company, you just need to submit certain documentation along with the application for funding.
+The application process for invoice factoring is typically fast and simple.
+Contrary to the tedious process of applying for a traditional bank loan.
+A factoring company performs most of the application process.
+You just need to submit certain documentation along with the application for funding.